10 Signs of an Unhealthy Gut and What to Do About It

 10. Inflammation

 Inflammation is always a hot-button topic in the holistic health world.
 And, it makes sense.
 Inflammation-driven gut diseases like Crohn’s disease, Lyme disease, and ulcerative colitis, to name a few, are on the rise.
-If you experience inflammatory symptoms like regular headaches, fatigue, and decreased appetite without a direct cause, it could be linked to leaky gut.
+If you experience inflammatory symptoms like regular headaches, fatigue, and decreased appetite without a direct cause, it could be linked to a leaky gut.

-Enhance Your Gut Health with Bodybio
+Fix Bad Gut Health with Bodybio

-Gut symptoms are not only uncomfortable, they can also be embarrassing.
+The symptoms of an unhealthy gut are not only uncomfortable, they can also be embarrassing and seriously impact your quality of life.
 But there’s no reason to feel ashamed about your body.
 Your stomach and digestive tract are smarter than you think — they want to heal.
 And, they’re using symptoms to raise your awareness of the problem.

 References